- The first 24 hours after an extraction:

 - No hard play for the first day

-- Pain: If the patient has pain, take Tylenol or Ibuprofen as directed on the bottle based on the child’s weight or age.
-Keep fingers and tongue away from the extraction area.
+- Pain: If the patient has pain, our Hudsonville, MI, pediatric dentist recommends they take Tylenol or Ibuprofen as directed on the bottle based on the child’s weight or age.
+Keep fingers and tongue away from the tooth extraction site.
 Do not bite, suck or rub the lips or cheeks while they feel numb or stiff.

-- Bleeding: Some bleeding is expected but should stop or slow down after 10 to 15 minutes of biting pressure on the piece of gauze.
+- Bleeding: Some bleeding is expected after a Hudsonville pediatric dental office immediately. but should stop or slow down after 10 to 15 minutes of biting pressure on the piece of gauze.
 If bleeding persists, stay in a sitting position and make a small pad of several pieces of gauze.
 Place over the extraction area and bite down for another 30 minutes.
 Repeat if necessary.
-If heavy bleeding continues, please contact our office immediately.
+If heavy bleeding continues, please contact our

 - Swelling: If the face swells, apply an ice bag or cold cloth against the cheek for 10 minutes, leave off for 10 minutes and repeat.
 Never use heat after an extraction.